 French president plans international conference to discuss repatriation

 Objects taken from African countries “without consent” during France’s colonial era should be permanently returned, according to a report commissioned by the French president Emmanuel Macron.

-The study, written by the Senagalese writer and economist Felwine Sarr and the French economist Bénédicte Savoy, was commissioned following the French president’s famous speech in Burkina Faso last year, where he said that returning artefacts to their countries of origin would be a key priority for him.
+The study, written by the Senagalese writer and economist Felwine Sarr and the French art historian Bénédicte Savoy, was commissioned following the French president’s famous speech in Burkina Faso last year, where he said that returning artefacts to their countries of origin would be a key priority for him.
 Estimates suggest that up to 90% of sub-Saharan Africa’s cultural heritage is currently held outside the continent.